Maintenance Company Builds Leadership Bench Strength

 Concrete Company Removes Decision Making Obstacles

 I interviewed and job shadowed managers and conducted site surveys to assess the problems they faced and the decisions they made.
-Based on my needs assessment I designed and facilitated an interactive, two-day decision-making workshop for 50 managers and their leaders.
+Based on my needs assessment I designed and facilitated an interactive, two-day decision-making workshop for 50 managers and senior leaders.

-Together, the leaders agreed on four types of decisions in their business.
+Working together, they agreed on four types of decisions in their business.

 1) Decisions requiring permission.